Journal seeks to unseal documents in lawmaker's DUI case

 Cammack pleaded guilty to the careless driving and speeding charges, both class two misdemeanors.
 He received a suspended imposition of sentence and upon the filing of the dismissal of charges and completion of sentencing conditions, which may have included completion of a diversion program.
 He was also ordered to pay a fine of $431.50 for the careless driving charge and $39 fine for the speeding ticket, in addition to $222 in court costs.

-However, Cammack's court record was sealed after they were publicized Oct.
+However, Cammack's court record was sealed after it was publicized Oct.
 5 on a political blog by Corey Heidelberger.
 He told the Journal that he first saw the document on Oct.
 4 when doing a random check of court records.

 The reasoning behind the court sealing the case is unknown.
 A court case may be sealed if the court is concerned that case records may lead to excessive pretrial publicity and jeopardize fairness for both the defendant and prosecution.